Liquidity ratio, current ratio, Berry ratio. Before you dig into each one of them, what ratios do you really need and how to use them

-Different people have different height and weight BMI combines the two numbers into a metric that helps to identify weight problems.
-Given a specific BMI number, no one can tell the full picture of a person’s health, but it allows both to simply put things into ranges, as well as to compare between people, and compare between different time periods for the same person.
+Different people have different heights and weights.
+BMI combines the two numbers into a metric that helps to identify weight problems.
+Given a specific BMI number, no one can tell the complete picture of a person's health.
+Still, it allows comparison to a safe benchmark and compares people and compares between different periods for the same person.

 The key takeaways are:

-A single financial ratio can’t provide the full picture of your business
+A single financial ratio can't provide the complete picture of your business

 The steps to using financial ratios are:

 Identify the business aspect you care to monitor